Habib Wahid: 2015–present: Singles and new projects

-Habib Wahid began a new chapter in his career with the release of his debut single, "Hariye Fela Bhalobasha", an R&B/Soul song.
+Habib Wahid began a new chapter in his career with the release of his debut single, "Hariye Fela Bhalobasha", an R&B/soul song.
 Wahid described this new chapter as a result of an evolved music market, saying that since his audience often buys his songs for ringtones, he can earn good profits from releasing one single at a time rather than an entire album.
-Later in the summer of 2015, Wahid released his second single "Mon Ghumay Re", a world song that blends rock, folk and electronic music.
-Wahid also performed at Bangla Beats in 2015, a concert in the UK promoting Bangla music and culture along with other artists including Ferdous Wahid, Nancy, Hridoy Khan and Mumzy Stranger.
+Later in the summer of 2015, Wahid released his second single, "Mon Ghumay Re", a world song that blends rock, folk, and electronic music.
+Wahid also performed at Bangla Beats in 2015, a concert in the UK promoting Bangla music and culture along with other artists including Ferdous Wahid, Nancy, Hridoy Khan, and Mumzy Stranger.
 Wahid also produced the single "Cholo Bangladesh" for Grameenphone, a promotional song for the 2015 Cricket World Cup sung by rock musicians Zohad Reza Chowdhury and Imrul Karim Emil.
 Additional production for the track was done by Pritom Hasan, a musician who would work with Wahid and release his own music in the future.

 Wahid began 2016 with the single "Tomar Akash", a pop song.
 In the summer Wahid released another single, "Moner Thikana", a love song written and produced by himself.
-A month later Wahid released "Beporawa Mon", a single that would later be used in the film Ami Tomar Hote Chai.
+A month later, Wahid released "Beporawa Mon", a single that would later be used in the film Ami Tomar Hote Chai.
 Wahid also released other singles from different visual media, such as "Meghe Dhaka Shohor" from the TV serial of the same name and "Tumi Amar" from the film Sultana Bibiana, a duet with Nancy and additionally produced by Pritom Hasan.
 Later in 2016, Wahid released the single "Ei Bangla Ei Manush" for the World Bank's End Poverty Day campaign.
-The song is about the people of Bangladesh, and the success they have gotten in the ongoing fight against poverty.
+The song is about the people of Bangladesh and the success they have gotten in the ongoing fight against poverty.

 To begin 2017, Wahid released his single "Tumi Hina", released independently through his label HW Productions.
 Wahid later released his single, "Mitthe Noy", on Valentine's Day.
-In contrast to the slow R&B songs that he just released, Wahid's "Ghum" is an upbeat pop electronic song which released in Spring 2017.
+In contrast to the slow R&B songs that he just released, Wahid's "Ghum" is an upbeat pop electronic song that was released in spring 2017.
 In the summer, Wahid released the single "Golaper Din", which features frequent collaborator Nancy.

-In September 2025, Wahid released his "Moha Jadu", a mesmerizing blend of Bangla mysticism and Farsi poetry, featuring Tajikistani artist Mehrnigori Rustam, labeled by Coke Studio Bangla, season 3.
-The song got multiple applause from different part of the world, including over 30 Million viewership in the first month.
+In September 2025, Wahid released his "Moha Jadu", a mesmerizing blend of Bangla mysticism and Persian poetry, featuring Tajikistani artist Mehrnigori Rustam, labeled by Coke Studio Bangla, season 3.
+The song got multiple applause from different parts of the world, including over 30 million views in the first month.

 Personal life

-He married Rehan Chowdhury in 2011, and together they have a son, Alim Wahid (b.
+He married Rehana Chowdhury in 2011, and together they have a son, Alim Wahid (b.
 2012).
 They divorced in 2017.
 It was rumored that Wahid cheated on Rehana with actress Tanjin Tisha.

 In January 2021, Wahid announced that he had recently married Afsana Chowdhury Shifa.
 They have a son, Ayat (b.
 2021).

-Habib is the son of pop-pioneer Ferdous Wahid.
-Farzana Wahid Shayan is his cousin.
+Habib is the son of pop pioneer Ferdous Wahid, Farzana Wahid Shayan is his cousin.